Our first impression is that Canyonlands is well named. Look at the scenery!

 The salt mine that uses the evaporation pools we saw earlier today.

+The Earth's crust has been exposed by the river over the eons.
 You can see how it is composed.
 Hard rock on top, softer rock below in many layers.
+Hard to think…

+There were even beavers along the way.
 We caught this one as he was looking for dinner.